wiorca/docker-windscribe/README.md

 ## About the image

 Windscribe docker container, as a base for other images.
-It does not forward any ports, needs no volumes, and exits immediately (for now).
+It does not forward any ports, has onely one volume for the docker_user, and exits immediately by default.

 It contains health-checking, and a framework for extending the image however you like to serve your own purposes.
 It just handles connecting to windscribe for the moment, and making sure the connection remains active and secure.